 The U.S. Forest Service allows people to camp anywhere they want in a national forest or grassland.

-- For they most part, every square foot of land in a national forest or grassland is open for camping, but the majority of it is limited to tent camping, or other form of camping where you must hike your gear into.
+- For the most part, every square foot of land in a national forest or grassland is open for camping.
+However, your vehicle must remain on roads and clearings.
+Thus, you must either hike your gear to a desired site, or remain with your vehicle and camp there.

 - You are not allowed to camp in an area that is off-limits to camping.
 Most of the time these areas do not have posted signs.
 You instead have to check with the Visitor Center or Ranger Station ahead of time to find out what areas have been closed off for camping, or closed-off entirely to the public.